-The vehicle must be on a level surface.
+To check the engine coolant, the vehicle must be on a level surface.
 When your engine is cold, the coolant level should be between the Maximum (A) and Minimum (B) marks on the coolant surge tank.
 The level rises at engine operation temperature and drops again when the engine cools down.